 b) The reviewer must certainly put forward “alternative suggestions” when s/he asks for correction or answers negatively.

-5- For the assessment of a study the reviewers are given a time of 30 days.
+4- For the assessment of a study the reviewers are given a time of 30 days.
 The reviewer cannot ask for additional time in order not for the authors to lose rights.
-The charge is not paid to a reviewer who did not send assessment reports within this time.

 4. Editorial Responsibilities